surt91/blog/content/en/inline-python.md

 Lang: en

 Use the right tool for the job.
 In my everyday life, this means writing simulations in Rust and visualize the results in Python.
-Thanks to [`inline python`](https://crates.io/crates/inline-python) this process works extremely well.
+Thanks to [`inline-python`](https://crates.io/crates/inline-python) this process works extremely well.

 ```Rust